 “I have mostly been interested in and consumed by this curious thing called modern Chinese script revolution – the movements at the turn of the twentieth century to eliminate Chinese characters and implement a Roman-Latin alphabet – and its impact on Chinese writing, literature, and culture.
 I want the readers to join me in working through a series of puzzles triggered by the script revolution: Why did it happen?
 How did it unfold?
 Why was it contained?
 Together we will make sense of the intertwining of script and literature, writing and politics in modern China as an encounter between alphabetic and non-alphabetic writings and worlds.” – Yurou Zhong

-For a full summary of the book and to purchase a copy, please visit the publisher’s website.
+Please see below for a full summary of the book and a coupon code: